strehle/xsuaa-scripts/saml/XSUAA_TRUST.md

 ```
 {"SESSION_USER":"SYSTEM","CURRENT_USER":"SYSTEM","SESSION_CONTEXT('XS_APPLICATIONUSER')":"XSA_ADMIN"}
 ```
-In case you can here an error you can check in uaa.log the error reason or in HANA trace you will find the reason.
+In case of an error you should look into uaa.log for the error reason.
+Typical error is, that system user password is not correct.

 ##Example file for HANA Express